NiccoloSalvi/TransFuser-Carla0914/README.md

 # 🧠 TransFuser (Forked Version)

-This is a custom fork of the original [InterFuser repository](https://github.com/autonomousvision/transfuser), modified for compatibility with CARLA 0.9.14 and Python 3.8.
+This is a custom fork of the original [TransFuser repository](https://github.com/autonomousvision/transfuser), modified for compatibility with CARLA 0.9.14 and Python 3.8.

 ## 🔧 Modifications in this fork